blabla1337/skf-flask/skf/markdown/knowledge_base/18-knowledge_base--accessible_non-parsed_dynamic_scripts--.md

 **Solution:**

-Always add the different types of extentions to the webserver handler to parse.
+Always add the different types of extensions to the web-server handler to parse.
 This way the file source cannot be viewed.